ronaldcnunez/Vanilla-JavaScript-Application/README.md

 # Sporadic Geographic - VanillaJS

 ## Description
 Here is a guessing game that consists of every country.
-You are firdt prompted to guess a randomly selected country's two letter country code.
+You are first prompted to guess a randomly selected country's two letter country code.
 After correctly submitting the two letter code you then must guess the proper term citizen's of a country go by.
 Can you get 50 right answers

 ## Instructions
 1. Fork and clone this repository